-The practice gathered feedback from staff through meetings and informal discussions.
+The practice gathered feedback from staff through meetings, surveys, and informal discussions.
 Staff were encouraged to offer suggestions for improvements to the service and said these were listened to and acted on.
+An informal meeting was held each morning to discuss the requirements for the day ahead.